Marion, South Australia: Governance

 It is part of the City of Marion.
 The council offices for the whole city are located in nearby Sturt.
 Marion is split between the state electorates of Elder and Mitchell and is situated in the Federal Division of Boothby.

 Transport

 There is a railway station in Marion between Minchinbury Terrace and Fairne Terrace, which connects to Adelaide's centre to the north and Noarlunga to the south.

-There are two major bus routes serving the district: the M44 from Marion Shopping Centre which runs along Finniss Street and Marion Road to Adelaide's centre, then via the O-Bahn Busway to Golden Grove.
-The north of the suburb is served by the 241 bus from Marion Shopping Centre, which runs along Morphett Road, Oaklands Road and Daws Road to the city centre.